-Keeping Children and Young People Safe PROTECTING OUR COMMUNITIES AGAINST SERIOUS, VIOLENT AND ORGANISED CRIME (INCLUDING MODERN-DAY SLAVERY) Strong Prevention and Strong Enforcement Measures
+PROTECTING OUR COMMUNITIES AGAINST SERIOUS, VIOLENT AND ORGANISED CRIME (INCLUDING MODERN-DAY SLAVERY)

+Strong Prevention and Strong Enforcement Measures

 The Serious Violence Strategy (2018) recognised that a range of powers are held by agencies, such as local authorities, that play a vital role in supporting the police to disrupt serious and organised crime activities in the borough.
 The Serious and Organised Crime Panel (SOCP) continue to work to disrupt organised crime and reduce violence in the area.
-Maidstone, due to the appeal of the County Town and our diverse communities, will always present opportunities for organised criminals and we must remain vigilant and active in ensuring Maidstone remains hostile to those who look to establish activity in the area.
+Maidstone, due to the appeal of the County Town and our diverse communities, will always present opportunities for organised criminals and we must remain vigilant and active in ensuring Maidstone remains prepared to tackle those who look to establish activity in the area.

-Serious, violent crimes remain relatively infrequent, but continued effort is needed across all the SMP priorities to ensure services are in place to reduce violence in our district.
-When incidents occur, we must also be swift to act to bring those responsible to justice and support victims.
+Serious, violent crimes remain infrequent, but continued effort is needed across all the SMP priorities to ensure services are in place to reduce violence in our district.

 The pandemic has also highlighted another form of organised crime in relation to the supply of dogs.
-Changes in people's lifestyles have seen significant increases in demand for puppies in particular.
-Unlicensed breeders and puppy farms are actively exploiting this demand and a partnership approach is needed to disrupt the illegal activity to ensure animal welfare standards are met.
+Changes in people's lifestyles have seen significant increases in demand for puppies.
+Unlicensed breeders and puppy farms are actively exploiting this demand.